arcemu/arcemu/src/plugins/PythonEngine/Readme.txt

-New Script Engine
-Arcemu's Python scripting engine

-Requires Python 3.4
+This is Arcemu Python Engine (APE)

+It allows you to extend Arcemu's functionality with Python 3 scripts.